numbbo/coco/README.md

     and [example experiment`](https://github.com/numbbo/coco/blob/master/code-experiments/build/python/example_experiment.py)

   Another entry point for your own experiments can be the `code-experiments/examples` folder.
-In any case, update the output (observer options) result_folder and the algorithm_name and info in the experiment file.
+In any case, **update** the output result_folder and the algorithm_name and -info in the observer options in the experiment file.

 5. Now you can **run** your favorite algorithm on the `bbob-biobj` (for